When Can We Travel To Japan In 2021?

 DO I NEED A VACCINE?

 A Covid vaccine is not mandatory to enter Japan under the current restrictions.
 Nevertheless, as more of the global population is vaccinated and international travel returns, proof of vaccination may be necessary to travel to Japan.

 Travel insurance is not necessary for citizens, residents, or immediate family members entering Japan.

-All travellers to Japan, including Japanese nationals, are required to quarantine at a location designated by officials.
-On day 3 of quarantine travellers must take a covid test.
+All travellers to Japan, including Japanese nationals, are required to quarantine at a location designated by officials for 14 days.
+On day 3 of quarantine travellers must take a Covid test.
 Those who test negative are can then leave but must self-quarantine at home until they have spent 14 days in isolation.

 OPEN TOURIST ATTRACTIONS

-Supermarkets and essential stores are open, but bars and restaurants are asked to close by 8pm.
+Supermarkets and essential stores in Japan are open, but depending on the area, bars and restaurants are asked to close by 8pm.
 Spectator events are allowed but must be capped at 5,000 people and finish by 9pm.
 People are encouraged to refrain from non-essential outings after 8pm, but measures vary between regions.
-Domestic travel is strongly discouraged, and masks are highly recommended in public.
-For now, most tourist attractions in Japan remain closed.
+Masks are highly recommended in public.
+Most tourist attractions in Japan remain closed.